GenericMappingTools/GMTjl_doc/documentation/modules/text.md

     (for left, center, or right) and T, M, B for top, middle, or bottom. e.g., BL for lower left.

 - **textrecord**\
-    A GMTdataset type that can be optained with the `mat2ds(mat, txt)` function, where `mat` is a *MxN* with the *x,y(,z)* coordinates and `txt` a string vector with the desired text.
+    A GMTdataset type that can be obtained with the `mat2ds(mat, txt)` function, where `mat` is a *MxN* with the *x,y(,z)* coordinates and `txt` a string vector with the desired text.

 - **rich()**\
-    The `rich()` function is a convinient function to plot text whose parts have different colors, fonts, font sizes, subscripts, superscripts, greek letters, underline, small caps and LaTeX equations.
+    The `rich()` function is a convenient function to plot text whose parts have different colors, fonts, font sizes, subscripts, superscripts, greek letters, underline, small caps and LaTeX equations.
 Text generated with this functions can also be used in titles, labels, legends, etc...
 Se example at the end of this page.